zkotti/fun-in-lockdown/guide.md

 * Go walk at Stavros Niarchos Foundation Cultural Center
 * A walk in Sygrou Park
 * Walk alongside Illissos river in Kallithea
-* Explore Plaka alleys and reach Anafiotika
+* Explore Plaka alleys and reach Anafiotika and Monastiraki
+* Walk from Monastiraki all the way to Thisio
 * Walk around the National Garden in the city centre
 * Go on a mountain hike in Mount Ymittos
 * Walk around Koukaki neighbourhood

+### Thessaloniki

+* Ladadika port
+* Seih Sou forest
+* The Roman Forum and Agios Dimitrios Church
+* Tsimiski Street
+* Along the waterfront
+* Aristotelous square
+* White Tower
+* Navarino square
+* Upper town and Eptapyrgio
+* Western wall
+* Axios Delta National Park

 ---